rbtylee/tutorial-jsonc/tutorial/Json-c.md

 This library allows one to easily construct JSON objects in C, read and write them, output them as JSON formatted strings and parse JSON formatted strings back into the C representation of JSON objects.

 Linux users may be able to install json-c using their OS's packaging system.
-Doing so may not result in the most recent version of the library tho.
-While you may  install by following the installations instructions found on the Github page, this is only recommended if you really know what you are doing.
-Many other packages may depend upon json-c.
-Note, the documentation can be generated directly from the source codes using Doxygen or accessed [online](http://json-c.github.io/json-c/).
+However, doing so may not result in the most recent version of the library.
+Currently, that is **[json-c-0.14-20200419](https://github.com/json-c/json-c/releases/tag/json-c-0.14-20200419)**.
+For use with this tutorial, it is recommended you use at least version 0.13.
+Not all of the sample programs will compile with earlier versions.
+To install from source, see the installation instructions on the [json-c github page](https://github.com/json-c/json-c#buildunix).

 I will be using [Bodhi Linux 6.0](https://www.bodhilinux.com/) based on Ubuntu 20.04 as my Distro in this tutorial and gcc as my compiler.
 Bodhi 6.0 is currently unreleased but planned for this fall.
 So to install:

 ```
 sudo apt install libjson-c-dev
 ```

-This installs all the development (header) files as well as the library itself (libjson-c3).
+This installs all the development (header) files as well as the library itself (libjson-c4).

-For reference, the version installed is *0.12.1-1.3ubuntu0.3*.
-Note, this corresponds to *Version 0.12.1*, released Jun 7, 2016, as is per the case for Ubuntu LTS releases.
+For reference, the version installed is *0.13.1+dfsg-7ubuntu0.3*.
+Note, this corresponds to *Version 0.13.1*, released Mar 5, 2018, as is per the case for Ubuntu LTS releases.
 Rather dated but sufficient enough for this tutorial.

 Without much explanation, as it is rather self-explanatory,  let's write our first json-c program, _*json-version.c*_: